-The recipes on pages 22-23 are safely canned by the boiling water method.
+The recipes below and on pages 23 and 24 are safely canned by the boiling water method.
 Do not pressure can these recipes because the food quality would be unacceptable.

-Important: Jars used for the three preserve recipes (marked with a ◆) will need to be sterilized because the processing time is less than 10 minutes.
+IMPORTANT: Jars used for the three preserve recipes (marked with a �) will need to be sterilized because the processing time is less than 10 minutes.
 To sterilize the jars, boil them for 10 minutes.
 If you live at an altitude of 1,000 feet or more, boil an additional minute for each 1,000-foot increase in altitude.
 If preferred, instead of sterilizing the jars, you can increase the processing time to 10 minutes.
 The additional processing time is not harmful to most gels.

-Reminder: If your altitude is above 1,000 feet, the processing time needs adjustment; see pages 10 and 13.
+Reminder: If your altitude is above 1,000 feet, the processing time needs adjustment.
+See pages 11 and 13.

-For boiling water method processing procedures for fruits and tomatoes, refer to pages 10-14.
+For boiling water method processing procedures for fruits and tomatoes, refer to pages 10 through 15.